-Under Kansas law, certain felons are prohibited from possessing any firearms or dangerous knifes (like switchblades, daggers, or straight-edged razors).
-This will be a lifetime ban for those who had a gun when they committed a violent crime against another person, a drug crime, or an equivalent juvenile offense, unless they've had the conviction expunged or have been pardoned.
-Some other felonies will result in a gun ban for five or 10 years, depending on the original crime.
+Under Kansas law, people convicted of certain felonies can't legally possess any firearms or dangerous knives (like switchblades, daggers, or straight-edged razors).
+This will be a lifetime ban for those who had a gun when they committed a violent crime, a drug crime, or an equivalent juvenile offense, unless they've had the conviction expunged or have been pardoned.
+Some other felonies will result in a gun ban for five or 10 years, depending on the felony the person was convicted of.
 Violations of the prohibition are punished as a level 8 felony.
-(Kan.
-Stat. § 6304 (2019).)

-Minors under age 18 aren't allowed to have handguns (with a barrel shorter than 12 inches), unless they are:
+Minors under age 18 aren't allowed to have handguns (with a barrel shorter than 12 inches) unless the minors are:

-It's also illegal to possess a firearm if you:
+It's also illegal to possess a firearm in Kansas if you:

 A few types of weapons are outlawed in Kansas, including:

-You can be charged with level 9 felony for possessing an automatic rifle or carrying an automatic handgun.
+You can be charged with a level 9 felony for possessing an automatic rifle or carrying an automatic handgun.
 The same is true if you've had certain previous felony convictions and you're caught with any of the other banned weapons.
 Otherwise, possession of those non-firearm weapons will be punished as a class A misdemeanor.
-(Kan.
-Stat. §§ 6301, 6302, 6305 (2019).)

 If you're facing criminal charges over weapons violations, you should speak with a criminal defense lawyer as soon as you can.
 Felony charges, in particular, can lead to serious consequences, including heavy prison sentences and a criminal record that stays with you.
 An experienced attorney can help protect your rights and prepare the best defense possible.